-I just have basically two questions, Madam Chairperson, in thinking of the challenges we face such as the shortage of housing units in the communities, as the numbers are still very high.
-Now, announcements were made previously by the Nunavut Housing Corporation about local waiting lists for housing allocations in the communities, as there are still many people on those lists.
+I just have basically two questions, Madam Chairperson.
+In thinking of the challenges we face, such as the shortage of housing units in the communities, the numbers are still very high with the number of people waiting for units.
+Announcements were made previously by the Nunavut Housing Corporation regarding local waiting lists for housing allocations in the communities, as there are still many people on those lists.

-Now, the previous winter going on two years since 2019 where the waiting lists haven't changed for many communities with people still waiting with their names listed, and I would like to see an updated list, including the period from December 31, 2019 up to March 31, 2020.
+The waiting lists still haven't changed since the winter two years ago for many communities with peoples' names still on the waiting list since 2019.
+I would like to see an updated list, including the period of December 31, 2019 to March 31, 2020.
 When can we anticipate an updated list?
 I wish to understand, Madam Chairperson, hence my question.
+I hope the question I am asking is clear.
 Thank you.

 Hon.
 Joe Savikataaq (interpretation): Thank you, Madam Chairperson.
-People who have applied for housing are written into the waiting lists, and this request for an update was announced in August 2020, and the details are being included in a report that is being prepared, and this report will be tabled, including in English (interpretation ends) wait-list (interpretation) and how we can improve the process for allocations.
+People who have applied for housing are listed on the waiting lists, and this request for an update was announced in August 2020.
+The details are being included in a report that is being prepared, and this report will be tabled including, what they call in English, the (interpretation ends) wait-list (interpretation) and how we can improve the process for allocations.
 Thank you, Madam Chairperson.